awsdocs/aws-iot-things-graph-user-guide/doc_source/iot-tg-whatis.md

 ### Step 3: Deploy<a name="iot-tg-what-is-works-step3"></a>

-After you configure your deployment, deploy the application to the cloud or to AWS IoT Greengrass\-enabled devices for local execution\.
+After you configure your deployment, deploy the application to the cloud or to AWS IoT Greengrass\-enabled devices\.

 AWS IoT Things Graph packages up the flow and its dependencies and pushes them either to the cloud or to the AWS IoT Greengrass\-enabled device\.
 AWS IoT Things Graph then manages interactions between locally connected devices\.